Are there really health benefits to drinking Red Wine? Some things you may not have considered…

 Answer: “Relaxed and free of obligations”

 What does this mean?
-Well, high levels of cortisol has been known to include weight gain (especially in the face and abdomen), fatty deposits between the shoulder blades, diabetes, hypertension, hirsutism in women, proximal muscle weakness, and osteoporosis.
-(7).
+Well, if you are familiar with cortisol you will know what it’s effects are.
+High levels of cortisol have been known to include weight gain (especially in the face and abdomen), fatty deposits between the shoulder blades, diabetes, hypertension, hirsutism in women, proximal muscle weakness, and osteoporosis.
+(10).
 Cortisol has often been referred to as the stress hormone.

-If by consuming moderate portions of wine assists the majority of us in feeling more relaxed and free from obligation, then a reduction in stress can well be an associated benefit.
+If by consuming moderate portions of wine assists the majority of us in feeling more relaxed and free from obligation, then a reduction in stress can well be an associated benefit if it can reduce cortisol levels.
 Of course over-consumption can have the opposite affect!

 Conclusion